StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 ### WITH BROKER

 In v2.4 and earlier, input `WITH BROKER "<broker_name>"` to specify the broker you want to use.
 From v2.5 onwards, you no longer need to specify a broker, but you still need to retain the `WITH BROKER` keyword.
-For more information, see [Load data from HDFS or cloud storage > Background information](../../../loading/BrokerLoad.md#background-information).
+For more information, see the "Background information" section in [Load data from HDFS](../../../loading/hdfs_load.md) or [Load data from cloud storage](../../../loading/cloud_storage_load.md).

 ### StorageCredentialParams